f4exb/sdrangel/sdrsrv/readme.md

 <h1>SDRangel Server</h1>

 This folder holds the objects specific to the server (headless) version of SDRangel.
-The `MainCore` class is the headless equivalent of the `MainWindow` class in the GUI version and plays the same central role.
+The `MainServer` class is the headless equivalent of the `MainWindow` class in the GUI version and plays the same central role.
 Plugins are built specifically without GUI and are located in the `pluginssrv` folder.

 This document focuses on the functional description of SDRangel server.
 More details on the technical architecture can be found in the developer's documentation.

 The main motivations are:
   - be able to run SDRangel on hardware with less CPU/GPU requirements in particular without OpenGL support.
   - be used in sophisticated remote transponders or repeaters in a headless server configuration.
   - possibility to use Docker technology to host SDRangel server instances in a distributed environment.
   - possibility to use SDRangel remotely for the RF device interface even more distributed architectures can be supported to share workload in a cluster.
   - using the Web REST API interface developers with web technology skills can implement their own GUI.

 <h2>Plugins supported</h2>

   - Rx channels:
     - AM demodulator
     - BFM (Broadcast FM) demodulator